dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 Run a migrations diff `php bin/console doctrine:migrations:diff`

 This will generate a file in `app/DoctrineMigrations/` starting with `Version` then the date and time it was created.
 So for this instance, there'll only be the one file.
-This file contains the migration queries for creating the new mysql tables.
+This file contains the migration queries for creating the new MySQL tables.

 Run the migration, which will run all the SQL queries found in the generated file with: `php bin/console doctrine:migrations:migrate`